idrinth-thalui/core/dialogue/location-type/idrinthFollowerDialoguePlaceTypeMineIdle.md

 - Some mines are too narrow for me.
 - I always have to look out for low ceilings...
 - Many look down on miners.
 I do not.
-- I do not understand why miners are looked down.
+- I do not understand why miners are looked down upon.
 Without them I would not have my blade and armour.
 - Buy miners a drink, and you hear the strangest stories.
 Some might even be true.